Backupchan/server/API.md

 Upload a new backup.

-This endpoint uses the Content-Type `multipart/form-data`.
+This endpoint uses the Content-Type `multipart/form-data` for the payload.

 #### Example payload